-Take your journey with Jesus to the next level and join the next School of Worship training program.
-This is more than a music school; it's life and ministry transformation.
+Take your journey with Jesus to the next level and join the next Worship Discipleship School.
+This training is true life transformation with Jesus.

 Are you following us on YouTube?
 Watch this 2:29 second video of Josh sharing about Worship as proof for the existence of God.